-Whether you intend to attend the AGM in person or not we encourage all shareholders to complete and submit a proxy form appointing "the Chair of the meeting", as their proxy.
+Whether you intend to attend the AGM in person or not we encourage all shareholders to complete and submit a proxy form appointing "the Chair of the meeting" as their proxy.
 This will ensure that your vote will be counted if ultimately you (or any other proxy you might otherwise appoint) are not able to attend the meeting.
-You may request a hard copy form of proxy from the Company's registrars, Link Group (refer to the notes to the Notice of Meeting).
-To be valid, the form of proxy should be completed, signed and returned in accordance with the instructions printed thereon, as soon as possible, and in any event, to reach the Company's registrars, Link Group, no later than 48 hours before the time of the Annual General Meeting, or any adjournment of that meeting.
+You may request a hard copy Form of Proxy from the Company's registrars, MUFG Corporate Markets (please refer to the notes to the Notice of Meeting).
+To be valid, the form of proxy should be completed, signed and returned in accordance with the instructions printed thereon, as soon as possible, and in any event to reach the Registrar no later than 48 hours before the time of the AGM, or any adjournment of that meeting.